Aloshi/EmulationStation/THEMES.md

 `<origin>` - the point on the image that `<pos>` defines, as an image percentage.
 "0.5 0.5", the center of the image, by default.

 `<tiled />` - if present, the image is tiled instead of resized.
-Tiling isn't exact at the moment, but good enough for backgrounds.
+A smaller image tiled many times is **slower** than a larger immage tiled few times.

 Display tags